kframework/llvm-semantics/progress1/report.md

 So we will operate on individual files with just a `Function` definition in them.
-The basic blocks of the function are split up into a CFG, which serves as the model for our CTL semantics.
+The basic blocks of the function are split up into a CFG, which serves as the `Model` for our CTL semantics.
 We also extend the sort `NodeLabel` with the sort `LabelStringConstant` (this is the sort used to label basic blocks in the LLVM syntax defined in K).